Danny Danon

-Early life
+Early life and education

-Danon was born in Ramat Gan to Yosef and Yoheved Danon.
-His father was born in Egypt, and moved to Israel in 1950.
-He was severely wounded in the Jordan Valley during the War of Attrition, and died when Danny was 13.
+Danon was born in Ramat Gan to Joseph and Yoheved Danon.
+His father, Joseph Danon, was born in Egypt, and moved to Israel in 1950.
+Joseph was severely wounded by shrapnel in the Jordan Valley during the War of Attrition.
+This caused him to enter a coma and after recovering suffered brain damage and was permanently deaf for the remainder of his life.
+Despite this Danon maintained a close bond with his father and would often advocate for him when his father's disability prevented him from doing so himself.
 Danon attended Blich High School and was a member of the Betar youth movement.

 In 1989, he was drafted into the army and completed his officer's course with distinction.
 He served as an officer in the Education Corps and was released with the rank of captain.
-In his final military posting, he served as an officer in the Marava unit, a military program for Jews from around the world to strengthen ties to Israel.
-He earned a Bachelor's degree in international affairs from the Florida International University, and a Master's degree in public policy from the Hebrew University of Jerusalem.
+In his final military posting, he served as an officer in the Marva unit, a military program for Jews from around the world to strengthen ties to Israel.

+He earned a bachelor's degree in international affairs from the Florida International University, and a master's degree in public policy from the Hebrew University of Jerusalem.
 After his national service in the IDF between 1989 and 1993, Danon was sent to Miami by the Jewish Agency.
+When Danon was 23, his father died from complications related to his injuries.